 These input signals shall be connected to sensors that are mounted at the end of the conveyor belt, indicating that a product is ready to be picked up.
+At least one product sensor is mandatory.

 2nd product sensor

 These input signals can be connected to sensors that are mounted one box behind the 1st product sensor, indicating that the robot can pick 2 products (where available).